-Kate Middleton & Prince William Shattered While Walking Path Of Death Covered By Hundreds Of Nazi Camp Victims
+Kate Middleton & Prince William Shattered While Walking Path Once Used By Hundreds Of Nazi Camp Victims

-On their first Royal tour as a family, the Duke and the Duchess of Cambridge visited the Stutthof Concentration Camp during the second day of their Poland visit.
+On their first royal tour as a family, the Duke and the Duchess of Cambridge visited the Stutthof Concentration Camp during the second day of their Poland visit.

-Kate Middleton and Prince William visited the former Stutthof camp in northern Poland where 65,000 people are estimated to have died during Germany’s occupation in the Second World War, reported the Daily Mail.
-Disease, malnutrition, physical exhaustion, exposure to the harsh climate and abuse from guards – as well as gas chamber used to murder those too sick to work took an overwhelming number of lives opposite a brick crematorium.
+Kate Middleton and Prince William visited the former Stutthof camp in northern Poland, where 65,000 people are estimated to have died during Germany’s occupation during World War II, reported the Daily Mail.
+Disease, malnutrition, physical exhaustion, exposure to the harsh climate, and abuse from guards — as well as a gas chamber used to murder those too sick to work — took an overwhelming number of lives opposite a brick crematorium.

-Stutthof was a Nazi German concentration camp built in a secluded, wet, and wooded area near the small town of Sztutowo 34 km east of the city of Gdańsk in the former territory of the Free City of Danzig.
-The camp was set up around already existing structures after the invasion of Poland in World War II, used for the imprisonment of Polish intelligentsia.
-The actual barracks were built in the following year by hundreds of prisoners enslaved in specialized commandos.
+Stutthof was a Nazi German concentration camp built in a secluded, wet, and wooded area near the small town of Sztutowo, 34 kilometers east of the city of Gdansk in the former territory of the Free City of Danzig.
+The camp was set up around already existing structures after the invasion of Poland in World War II used for the imprisonment of Polish intelligentsia.
+The actual barracks were built in the following year by hundreds of prisoners.
 Stutthof was the first camp outside German borders, in operation from September 2, 1939, and the last camp liberated by the Allies on May 9, 1945.

-The royal couple were pictured taking in the harrowing site after entering the camp through the ‘death gates’ which once saw prisoners marched through by Nazi rulers.
+The royal couple were pictured taking in the harrowing site after entering the camp through the “death gates,” which once saw prisoners marched through by Nazi rulers.

-They walked the path that thousands of women, children and men once had to cover while being led to their deaths inside gas chambers.
+They walked the path that thousands of women, children, and men once had to cover while being led to their deaths inside gas chambers.

-They described the visit as “shattering”, saying the site is a “terrible reminder of the cost of war”.

-Both bowed their heads as they were shown inside the room which was used to burn the bodies of thousands of victims.
+They described the visit as “shattering,” saying the site is a “terrible reminder of the cost of war.”
+Both bowed their heads as they were shown inside the room used to burn the bodies of thousands of victims.

 Prince William was visibly shaken and was overheard apologizing to the museum director for asking “so many questions” as they exited the crematorium.